getodk/central-frontend/README.md

 First, run ODK Central Backend.

-Next, build ODK Central Frontend files for development by running `npm run dev`.
-The files will be outputted to `dist/`.
-As you update the source code, the files will be automatically rebuilt.  `npm run dev` will also start NGINX, which will serve the files.
-NGINX effectively places ODK Central Frontend and ODK Central Backend at the same origin, avoiding cross-origin requests.
+Next, run ODK Central Frontend in development by running `npm run dev`.
+This will start a Vite dev server.
+ODK Central Frontend will be available on port 8989. `npm run dev` will also start NGINX, which will forward requests to ODK Central Backend.

-ODK Central Frontend will be available on port 8989.

 ODK Central Frontend communicates with ODK Central Backend in part using a session cookie.
 The cookie is `Secure`, but will be sent over HTTP on localhost.
 ODK Central Frontend also interacts with data collection clients and with services: